smitpi/PSGalleryReport/psgallery-authors.md

 + **Get-FreightItemsForMCTF 1.0.0.1**  - Returns a list of Freight Items for Motor Carrier Tax Filings. [*04/16/2021 21:45:26*]
 + **Add-PrefixForLogging 1.0.0.2**  - Adds a prefix for logging to a string. [*04/16/2021 19:25:09*]

+## WebMD Health Services

++ **[Prism 0.3.0](https://github.com/webmd-health-services/Prism)**  - Prism is a PowerShell module manager inspired by NuGet.
+Run `prism install` in a source code repository, and Prism will save private modules into a "PSModules" directory in that repository.
+Prism let's you:

+* Package and deploy modules side-by-side with the app or tool that uses them without needing to install modules globally ahead of time.
+* Not worry about what modules are or aren't installed.
+Scripts can import and use modules from the "PSModules" directory in the script's source code repository.
+* Avoid comitting modules to the source code repository.
+Team members and build processes run `prism install` to get modules installed. [*03/17/2022 01:22:46*]
++ **[Whiskey 0.49.1](https://github.com/webmd-health-services/Whiskey)**  - Continuous Integration/Continuous Delivery module. [*02/08/2022 18:57:27*]
++ **[PxGet 0.1.2](https://github.com/webmd-health-services/PxGet)**  - A tool that is used to install required PowerShell modules into a targeted repository. [*01/25/2022 17:48:26*]
++ **[Carbon.Windows.Installer 1.0.0](https://github.com/webmd-health-services/Carbon.Windows.Installer)**  - The Carbon.Windows.Installer module is a Windows-only module that has functions for reading and installing Windows MSI files/packages, and for replicating Windows' "Programs and Features"/"Apps and Features" graphical user interface as objects and text.

+Functions include:

+* `Get-CInstalledProgram`: reads the registry to determine all the programs installed on the local computer.
+Returns an object for each program.
+Is an object-based and text-based version of Windows' "Programs and Features"/"Apps and Features" GUI.
+* `Get-CMsi`: reads an MSI file and returns an object exposing the MSI's internal tables, like product name, product code, product version, etc. Let's you inspect an MSI for its metadata without installing it.
+Can also download the MSI file first.
+This function requires Windows PowerShell or PowerShell 7.1+ on Windows.
+* `Install-CMsi`: installs a program from an MSI file, or other file that can be installed by Windows.
+Can also download the MSI file to install.
+This function requires Windows PowerShell or PowerShell 7.1+ on Windows.

+System Requirements:

+* Windows PowerShell 5.1 on .NET 4.5.2+
+* PowerShell 6.2, 7.1, or 7.2
+* Windows Server 2012 R2+ or Windows 8.1+ [*12/22/2021 22:36:31*]
++ **[NoOp 1.0.0](https://github.com/webmd-health-services/NoOp)**  - A module that does no work that we can use in automated tests that interact with the PowerShell Gallery. [*11/22/2021 20:24:00*]
++ **[BuildMasterAutomation 1.0.1](https://github.com/webmd-health-services/BuildMasterAutomation)**  - The BuildMasterAutomation module is a PowerShell module for working with BuildMaster web APIs.
+BuildMaster is an application deployment automation tool by Inedo software.
+This module wraps its web APIs in a PowerShell interface.
+It allows you to read and create applications, releases, packages, etc. If this module doesn't have a function for a specific API endpoint, it has generic `Invoke-BMRestMethod` and `Invoke-BMNativeApimethod` functions that take the pain out of creating the proper web requests. [*08/03/2021 19:05:24*]
++ **[ProGetAutomation 1.0.0](https://github.com/webmd-health-services/ProGetAutomation)**  - The ProGetAutomation module is used to automate Inedo's ProGet, a universal package manager.
+It can host your own NuGet, Docker, PowerShell, Ruby Gems, Visual Studio Extensions, Maven, NPM, Bower, and Chocolatey repositories.
+It has its own proprietary universal package repositories. [*06/29/2021 20:02:21*]
++ **[PagerDutyAutomation 0.1.1](https://whsbitbucket.webmd.net/projects/POWERSHELL/repos/PagerDutyAutomation/browse)**  - Functions for working with the PagerDuty APIs. [*05/04/2021 20:38:05*]
++ **[Carbon.Core 1.0.0](https://whsbitbucket.webmd.net/projects/POWERSHELL/repos/Carbon.Core/browse)**  - Functions that make doing things in PowerShell a little easier.
+We think these should be part of PowerShell itself.
+Core functions that are used by other Carbon modules. [*01/29/2021 20:42:40*]
++ **[BitbucketServerAutomation 1.0.0](https://github.com/webmd-health-services/BitbucketServerAutomation)**  - The Bitbucket Server Automation module is used to interact with Bitbucket Server. [*01/15/2021 22:08:06*]
++ **[Zip 0.3.2](https://github.com/webmd-health-services/Zip)**  - PowerShell module for creating ZIP archives. [*09/03/2020 19:16:59*]
++ **[Rivet 0.12.0](http://get-rivet.org/)**  - Rivet is a database migration/change management/versioning tool inspired by Ruby on Rails' Migrations.
+It creates and applies migration scripts for SQL Server databases.
+Migration scripts describe changes to make to your database, e.g. add a table, add a column, remove an index, etc. Migrations scripts should get added to your version control system so they can be packaged and deployed with your application's code. [*05/05/2020 18:44:36*]
++ **[Yodel 1.0.0](https://github.com/webmd-health-services/Yodel)**  - A PowerShell module for querying SQL (and other) data sources using .NET's native ADO.NET data access framework. [*03/18/2020 23:00:08*]
++ **Glob 0.1.1**  - A collection of functions that let's you find files/directories using advanced glob syntax.
+Uses Microsoft's [File System Globbing library](https://www.nuget.org/packages/Microsoft.Extensions.FileSystemGlobbing). [*12/11/2019 18:28:04*]
++ **[GitAutomation 0.14.0](https://github.com/webmd-health-services/GitAutomation)**  - GitAutomation is a PowerShell module for working with Git repositories.
+You can use it to create, clone, query, push to, pull from, and commit to Git repositories.

+    This module uses [LibGit2Sharp](https://github.com/libgit2/libgit2sharp), the .NET wrapper of [libgit2](https://libgit2.github.com/), "a portable, pure C implementation of...
+Git", which allows you to call Git via API instead using the Git command line interface. [*09/30/2019 19:01:37*]
++ **[CloudBoltAutomation 0.0.1](https://github.com/webmd-health-services/CloudBoltAutomation)**  - A PowerShell module for using the CloudBolt API. [*06/21/2019 22:34:44*]

 ## Michal Gajda

 + **[PSWindowsUpdate 2.2.0.3](https://github.com/mgajda83/PSWindowsUpdate)**  - This module contain cmdlets to manage Windows Update Client. [*04/14/2022 16:33:32*]